Sampling-based inference for large linear models, with application to linearised Laplace: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Alex Terenin and Marine Schimel for helpful discussions.
+JA acknowledges support from Microsoft Research, through its PhD Scholarship Programme, and from the EPSRC.
+JA was also supported by an ELLIS mobility grant.
 SP acknowledges support from the Harding Distinguished Postgraduate Scholars Programme Leverage Scheme.
-JA acknowledges support from Microsoft Research, through its PhD Scholarship Programme, and from the EPSRC.
+JMHL acknowledges support from a Turing AI Fellowship under grant EP/V023756/1.
 This work has been performed using resources provided by the Cambridge Tier-2 system operated by the University of Cambridge Research Computing Service (http://www.hpc.cam.ac.uk) funded by an EPSRC Tier-2 capital grant.
+This work was also supported with Cloud TPUs from Google's TPU Research Cloud (TRC).